magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_fragments-of-a-teaching.md

 peacefulness of mind that are the fruits of travelling the path.

-However, if one only has knowledge of books and scriptures, sermons and that is, only knowledge of the map or plans for the journey, even in hundreds of lives one will never know purity, radiance and peacefulness of mind.
+However, if one only has knowledge of books and scriptures, sermons and suttas, that is, only knowledge of the map or plans for the journey, even in hundreds of lives one will never know purity, radiance and peacefulness of mind.
 Instead one will just waste time and never get to the real benefits of practice.
 Teachers are those who only point out the direction of the path.
 After listening to the teachers, whether or not we walk the path by practising ourselves, and thereby reap the fruits of practice, is strictly up to each one of us.